Fire Safety Tips While You Sleep

 Never leave a room with an open flame, especially if you have young children and pets.
 Candles can be knocked over, and nearby items could catch fire if too close to the flame.
 Too often, fires are caused by unattended flames.

-Before you go to bed, turn off any heaters, and ensure all bedroom candles for sleep and active fires in fireplaces are thoroughly put out.
+Before you go to bed, turn off any heaters, and ensure all bedroom candles for sleep and active fires in conventional fireplaces are thoroughly put out.
 It only takes a single spark to start a full-burning flame.

 Electrical Safety